elasticio/api-docs/source/includes/_flows.md

-type | yes | A value should be "flow" id | yes | ID of the flow you want to update attributes.name | no | Flow name attributes.status | no | Flow status.
-May be any of: active, inactive attributes.type | no | Flow type.
+type | yes | A value should be "flow" id | yes | ID of the flow you want to update attributes.name | no | Flow name attributes.type | no | Flow type.
 May be any of: ordinary, long_running attributes.graph | no | Flow graph representing component connections attributes.cron | no | Cron expression representing flow timing